camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ProcessInstanceModificationBuilder#cancelTransitionInstance(String activityInstanceId)
 ```

-Transition instances represent execution flow that is about to enter/leave an activity in the form of an asynchronous continuation.
+Transition instances represent execution flows that are about to enter/leave an activity in the form of an asynchronous continuation.
 An asynchronous continuation job that has already been created but not yet executed is represented as a transition instance.
-These instances can be cancelled by `cancelTransitionInstance`.
+These instances can be canceled by `cancelTransitionInstance`.
 See the [details on activity and transition instances](ref:#process-engine-process-instance-modification-activity-instance-based-api) how to retrieve the transition instances of a process instance.

 #### Cancel All Activity Instances for an Activity